-The EEB acknowledges the value in working closely with other organisations in order to ensure that as far as possible its position is consistent with those of actors holding broadly similar values and to reinforce EEB messages to stakeholder audiences.
+The EEB firmly believes in the value of working closely with other organisations in order to ensure that as far as possible its position is consistent with those of actors holding broadly similar values and to reinforce EEB messages to stakeholder audiences.
 This has been particularly apparent in the context of collaboration within the Green 10, and within the Spring Alliance.

 Our Policy Officers and Communications Officers constantly identify opportunities for engagement, collaboration, and coordinated activities to leverage our effectiveness.
 Evidence that this works well can be seen on the EEB website with publications, press releases and conferences organised and executed in partnership with like minded organisations and involving key stakeholders such as governments, multilateral institutions, and business to deliver speeches or participate in panel discussions.
-We work with partners that meet high standards of accountability.
+We aim to work with partners that meet high standards of accountability.

-In the 2014 Gap Analysis submitted as part of the INGO Charter report, the EEB committed to the following improvement as regards processes to take into account and coordinate with the activities of other actors.
+In the 2014 Gap Analysis submitted as part of the Accountable Now (then INGO Charter) report, the EEB committed to the following improvement as regards processes to take into account and coordinate with the activities of other actors.

-Enhance communication/ coordination/leadership with Green 10 and Spring Alliance
+• Enhance communication/ coordination/leadership with Green 10 and Spring Alliance